 The information which follows describes the central processing for the paper clearing system.
 For information on the Image Clearing System click here

 C&CCC contracts with third party service providers for the provision of a daily cheque and credit paper clearing exchange service for normal banking business days at secure premises.
 There are two exchange centres, one in central England and one in Scotland.
-The exchange centres are used by the cheque clearing, credit clearing and euro clearing systems.
+The exchange centres are used by the cheque clearing and the credit clearing systems.

 Data transfer network